-During 2011, only one ALMP programme was specifically designed to target young JSs registered with the Slovak public employment agency - the Central Office of Labour, Social Affairs and Family of the Slovak Republic (COLSAF): the Graduate Practice.
-A total of 6.65 percent of youths under 26 in the unemployment registry during 2011 were participants in this programme (see Table 2).
-Out of the ALMP programmes with no age restrictions, the AW programme had the most youth participants, with 1.33 percent of youths in the unemployment registry during 2011 participating.
-In addition, 0.56 percent of youths in the registry of the unemployed participated in Voluntary Activation Works, a subprogramme offered under the framework of Activation Works.
-During the evaluation period of 2011, the ALMP options available to young JSs after they registered with COLSAF were limited to the three programmes evaluated here.
+In 2011, only one ALMP programme was specifically designed to target young JSs registered with the Slovak public employment agency, namely, the Central Office of Labour, Social Affairs and Family of the Slovak Republic (COLSAF); this was the Graduate Practice programme.
+A total of 6.65 percent of youths under the age of 26 who were included in the unemployment registry in 2011 were participants in this programme (see Table 2).
+Out of the ALMP programmes with no age restrictions, the AW programme had the highest portion of youth participants at this time, with 1.33 percent of the youths included in the unemployment registry during 2011 participating in this programme.
+In addition, 0.56 percent of youths included in the registry of the unemployed participated in Voluntary Activation Works, a subprogramme offered under the framework of Activation Works.
+During the evaluation period of 2011, the ALMP options available to young JSs after they registered with COLSAF were limited to the three programmes evaluated herein.
 Since 2014, more ALMP programmes that target unemployed youth have been introduced under the EU-wide Youth Guarantee initiative.
 Most of these programmes combine supported employment with a training component.
 One of the programmes aims to assist youths in the transition from unemployment to self-employment.